makerdao-rwf/makerdao-dw/README.md

 Contract ABI are stored in conf/*schema*/*contract*.abi.
 Schema are a way to group contracts related to a single project.

 Per schema/contracts group, a configuration file should be added under /conf/ and referenced from /config.conf.
+For instance /conf/centrifuge.conf:

 ```javascript
 centrifuge {